 If a bond was deposited, the bond goes into judgment.
 The bail agent becomes responsible to pay the full amount of bail to the court.
 The bondsman then becomes legally entitled to keep or seize any collateral.
 If the collateral consisted of real estate, the bondsman can force a sale.

 The amount of bail varies depending on the crime involved.
-All counties have their own bail schedules that set forth the amount of bail for each type of crime.2 In Los Angeles County, almost all arrestees get released from jail on their own recognizance.
+All counties have their own bail schedules that set forth the amount of bail for each type of crime.2 It is now unconstitutional in California to detain an arrestee for the sole reason that he/she cannot pay bail.
+In Los Angeles County, almost all arrestees get released from jail on their own recognizance.
 People arrested for serious or violent felonies can still be held on bail.

 Arrestees in LA County who get released without paying bail may still have to abide by one or more of the following mandates as a condition of remaining out of custody while the case is pending: